YellowCoder/git-squash/README.md

 ###Git shortcut to automate the commit, squash and push commands

-Sometimes executing basic git commands is much boring and repetitive so, this shortcut will help you a lot.
+Sometimes executing basic git commands is very boring and repetitive so, this shortcut will help you a lot.
 It will run these commands in this sequence:

-- get the MERGE_BASE_ID
+- `git merge-base HEAD YOUR_CURRENT_BRANCH`
 - `git reset --soft MERGE_BASE_ID`
 - `git add .`
 - `git commit -m "YOUR_MESSAGE_COMMIT"`
 - `git push origin -f YOUR_CURRENT_BRANCH`

+Warnings:
-Warning: This procedures clears the commits history.
+- #1: This procedures clears all the commit history.
 So do not run it if you'll need this history.
+- #2: This script run a force commit.
+So, be careful.

 **The Script is similar to:**